-Optimizing KNN Queries with PostGIS `<->` Operator
+Optimizing KNN Queries with the PostGIS <-> Operator

-Use the PostGIS <-> operator with ORDER BY and LIMIT to trigger GiST index-assisted KNN scans, reducing nearest-neighbor query complexity to O(log N + K).
+Use the PostGIS <-> distance operator with ORDER BY and LIMIT to trigger GiST index-assisted KNN scans, cutting nearest-neighbor query complexity from O(N log N) to O(log N + K) in production FastAPI endpoints.

 import os